GULPF/tiny_sqlite/README.md

 | `seq[byte]` | `BLOB`                            |
 | `Option[T]` | `NULL` if none, otherwise map `T` |

-This can be extended by implementing `toDdValue`  and `fromDbValue` on your own.
+This can be extended by implementing `toDdValue`  and `fromDbValue` for other types on your own.
 Below is an example how support for `times.Time` can be added:

 ```nim
     import tiny_sqlite, times